 We encourage students to reflect on the decision to alter their assigned core schedule since it may impact their section cohort experience and transition to Ross.
 Your options for resolving BBA core course conflicts are outlined below:

 Q. My core class is the same time as the one elective I really want to take.
 What can I do?

-A. To join the CTools site (starting November 13), visit https://CTools.umich.edu and log in.
+A. Our BBA Core Conflicts CTools site provides BBA students with a discussion forum to identify classmates willing to "swap" sections.
+To join the CTools site (starting mid-July), visit https://CTools.umich.edu and log in.
 Click on "Membership" on the left side navigation, and then click on "Joinable Sites."
 Use the search box on the right to search for "BBA Core Conflicts."
 When you find it, click “Join.”
-Use the "Discussion" forum to search for other students looking to swap sections.
+Post in the "Discussion" forum, and search posts for other students looking to swap sections.

-A. Once you have identified a swap partner, YOU AND YOUR PARTNER must each complete the survey (available starting November 20), that will include the following information:
+A. YOU AND YOUR PARTNER must each complete the survey (available starting July 16), that will include the following information: